The Sand Reckoner: Naming large numbers

 Another way of describing this number is a one followed by (short scale) eighty quadrillion (80·1015) zeroes.

 Archimedes' system is reminiscent of a positional numeral system with base 108, which is remarkable because the ancient Greeks used a very simple system for writing numbers, which employs 27 different letters of the alphabet for the units 1 through 9, the tens 10 through 90 and the hundreds 100 through 900.

+Law of exponents

-Archimedes also discovered and proved the law of exponents, $b^m b^n = b^{m+n}$, necessary to manipulate powers of 10.
+Archimedes also discovered and proved the law of exponents, $b^m b^n = b^{m+n}$, necessary to manipulate powers of some base $b$.
+(Specifically, for this case, $b = 10$ for powers of 10.)

 Estimation of the size of the universe

 Archimedes then estimated an upper bound for the number of grains of sand required to fill the Universe.
 To do this, he used the heliocentric model of Aristarchus of Samos.
 The original work by Aristarchus has been lost.
 This work by Archimedes however is one of the few surviving references to his theory, whereby the Sun remains unmoved while the Earth orbits the Sun.
 In Archimedes's own words:

 The reason for the large size of this model is that the Greeks were unable to observe stellar parallax with available techniques, which implies that any parallax is extremely small and so the stars must be placed at great distances from the Earth (assuming heliocentrism to be true).

 According to Archimedes, Aristarchus did not state how far the stars were from the Earth.
 Archimedes therefore had to make the following assumptions: